-With the 2018 CASE Kentucky Conference coming to Louisville in December and the 2019 CASE District VI Annual Conference slated for Denver in January, the tendency might be to look ahead to these vital opportunities for advancement professionals to come together and share ideas.
+With the 2018 CASE Kentucky Conference [link no longer available] coming to Louisville in December and the 2019 CASE District VI Annual Conference slated for Denver in January, the tendency might be to look ahead to these vital opportunities for advancement professionals to come together and share ideas.
 But don’t forget that past CASE conferences leave behind a valuable trail of information and resources.

 The most recent conferences that Capture Higher Ed attended are no exception.